 2. What is accreditation?

-Accreditation is a means of voluntary self-regulation and peer review by the educational community.
-Middle States and its evaluators use information provided by institutions, on-site interviews and research to determine whether an institution meets Middle States' standards for accreditation.
+Accreditation is a form of voluntary self-regulation.
+The educational community provides peer review.
+Middle States and its evaluators use information provided by institutions, on-site interviews and research.
+They use this information to determine whether an institution meets Middle States' standards for accreditation.

-Middle States uses 14 standards of accreditation and 10 requirements of affiliation.
-For more information, see Middle States' publication, Characteristics of Excellence in Higher Education (http://www.msche.org/publications/CHX-2011-WEB.pdf).
+Middle States uses 14 standards of accreditation and ten requirements of affiliation.
+Download the Middle States' publication, Characteristics of Excellence in Higher Education, for more information.

-4. How many schools have been placed on warning or probationary status?
-How common is this?
+4. How frequently does Middle States place schools on warning or probationary status?

-In an effort to align institutions with the Characteristics of Excellence, there are Colleges on warning for a failure to adequately document evidence of continuous improvement.
-Previously, in our local area, both Lebanon Valley College and Penn State University were put on warning, but those warnings have been lifted.
+In an effort to align institutions with the Characteristics of Excellence, Middle States puts them on warning.
+This warning is due to a failure to adequately document evidence of continuous improvement.
+Previously, Middle States put Lebanon Valley College and Penn State University on warning.
+They have since lifted those warnings.

 5. How do I find out if a college or university is accredited?

-6. How can I learn more about the Middle States Commission on Higher Education?
+6. How can I learn more about Middle States Commission on Higher Education?

-The Middle States’ website (https://www.msche.org/) includes Commission policies, publications, accreditation resources and contact information.
-Under the “About Us” button, there is a link to Frequently Asked Questions about Middle States and accreditation.
-HACC’s Warning
+Visit Middle States for Commission policies, publications, accreditation resources and contact information.
+Under "About Us," there is a link to Frequently Asked Questions.

-Middle States issued a warning that HACC's accreditation may be in jeopardy because of insufficient evidence the institution is in compliance with three of the commission's 14 standards.
+Middle States issued a warning that HACC's accreditation may be in jeopardy.
+This is due to insufficient evidence that we are in compliance with three of the commission's 14 standards.

-- An organized and sustainable assessment process, including direct measures, to improve institutional effectiveness with evidence that assessment information is used in budgeting, planning and resource allocation and to gain efficiencies in programs, services and processes (Standard 7).
+- An organized and sustainable assessment process.
+This includes direct measures to improve institutional effectiveness.
+We need to provide evidence that we are using assessment information in budgeting, planning and resource allocation.
+We also need to show that we are using assessment information to improve programs, services and processes (Standard 7).

-- An organized and sustainable process to assess the achievement of expected student learning outcomes in all programs, including General Education, with evidence that assessment information is used to improve teaching and learning (Standards 12 and 14).
+- An organized and sustainable process to assess expected student learning outcomes.
+This includes all programs and General Education.
+We must also provide evidence that we are using assessment information to improve teaching and learning (Standards 12 and 14).